edisonxiang/perf/docs/proposals/perf.md

   This test case ends with all Edge Nodes are in `Ready` status.

+* Measure CPU and Memory Usage of KubeEdge Cloud Part.

+  Edge Nodes numbers are one of `[1, 10, 20, 50, 100, 200]`.

 ### 2. Create Device/Device Model from Cloud
 <img src="../images/perf/perf-create-device.png">